lauraosede/Multi-task-Tweet-Classification-Using-BERT-Model/README.md

 ***
 # Introduction
-This is the repository for the Mullti-task-Tweet-Classification-Using-BERT-Model].
+This is the repository for the Mullti-task-Tweet-Classification-Using-BERT-Model.
 It consists of three tasks in Twitter, all framed as multi-task tweet classification.

 # Our Data